-IPPC and Climate change - The IPPC is actively trying to make a difference for issues related to climate change, through: - improved exchange of information among contracting parties - capacity development assistance to developing countries - increased and harmonized surveillance activities - widened circle of cooperation in mitigating the effects of climate change through the Biodiversity Liaison Group.
+IPPC and Climate change

+The IPPC is actively trying to make a difference for issues related to climate change, through:

+- improved exchange of information among contracting parties - capacity development assistance to developing countries - increased and harmonized surveillance activities - widened circle of cooperation in mitigating the effects of climate change through the Biodiversity Liaison Group.

 At the initiative of Finland, the IPPC's governing body, the CPM this year supported the launch of an effort to establish 2020 as the International Year of Plant Health.
-Visit www.ippc.int

-Protecting the world's plant resources from pests Pests without Borders Photo Contest tiative of the IPPC Capacity Development Committee, with financial support from the STDF (Project 350)
+a young larva ultivar 'Resista'.
+Pests without Borders Photo Contest

+An initiative of the IPPC Capacity Development Committee, with financial support from the STDF (Project 350)